sqrta/QSynth/README.md

 ```
 python src/main.py
 ```
 Four result program files, `FullAdder.py`, `GHZ.py`, `RippleAdder.py` and `QFT.py` will be synthesized.
-They are Qiskit function that can generate the corresponding circuits.
+They are Qiskit functions that can generate the corresponding circuits.